soo-h/DASweepDetect/README.md

 _<1>detailed population genetic parameters steps;_

-_<2>models that can be used for detection and classification of specific selective sweep;_
+_<2>models that can be utlized for detecting and classifying selective sweep in specific population;_

 _<3>detailed explanation of model output results and visualization scripts._